 - Marionette lines, nasolabial folds, and other wrinkles around the mouth

-Does a facelift include the eyes?
+Q. Does a facelift include the eyes?

-Although a facelift traditionally focuses on laxity and aging in the lower two-thirds of the face, very often we also address aging eyes with eyelid surgery at the same time.
+A. Although a facelift traditionally focuses on laxity and aging in the lower two-thirds of the face, very often we also address aging eyes with eyelid surgery at the same time.
 This combination of procedures provides more complete rejuvenation of the entire face.

 That being said, there are some patients that either simply do not need or want certain areas operated on.
 For example, I routinely see patients who just would like improvement of their neck via a neck lift without addressing their cheeks or eyes.
 We talk about the 5 benefits of choosing a neck lift over other tightening procedures in a related blog post.

-See more real patient results in our before-and-after photo gallery.
+You can see more real patient results in our before-and-after photo gallery.